MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 Alternatives for the storage processing layer:

-- [Azure Synapse Analytics](/azure/synapse-analytics/): Discounted due to Azure Databricks functional match, maturity, and skilling available in the market.
+- [Azure Synapse Analytics](/azure/synapse-analytics/): This service isn't a good match for the scenario described here due to Azure Databricks functional match, maturity, and skilling available in the market.

 Alternatives for the storage modeling layer: